THINGS TO DO IN SAN DIEGO!

 - Walk or bike along island bayside bike path– complimentary bike rentals from hotel, walk out on the pier or along the bay, watch the boats go by, and watch the sunset.

-- *Whale and dolphin watching cruise or Harbor sightseeing cruise: Hornblower Cruises offers several options for afternoon cruises.
+- *Whale and dolphin watching cruise or Harbor sightseeing cruise: City Experiences offers several options for afternoon cruises.
 Dolphin and Gray whale sightings guaranteed!
 Take a jacket and maybe some Dramamine.

 - *Old Town Trolley City Tour take the trolley for a narrated two-hour tour of San Diego and Coronado, including 100 points of interest, with 11 stops where you can hop off and hop back on the next trolley.
 San Diego’s best sightsee.
 Hotel staff can help with details.